Autism and ADHD in the workplace – a guide for employees

 Employers often fail to consider reasonable adjustments to help their employee or treat them badly because of their disability.

-David has 30 years’ experience in advising employee and senior executive clients with autism, ADHD and other disabilities on their employment law rights.
+David has over 35 years’ experience in advising employee and senior executive clients with autism, ADHD and other disabilities on their employment law rights.

 In addition, David also advises employee/senior executive parents with caring responsibilities for neuro-diverse children experiencing discrimination by association in their employment due to those caring responsibilities.